haddocking/haddocking.github.io/education/molmod_online/modelling.md

 Notice how the selected residues are highlighted simultaneously in all plots, i.e. if you point at the *Consistency with Ensemble* plot, you will see where the given residue is in the sequence as well as in the 3D structure.
 The lower the consistency value, the more flexible the region is.
 This can be a good tool to quickly evaluate which model is the most stable one and which regions to take into account for further modelling.
 The default coloring scheme in the molecular viewer is consistency, or local deviations of a protein from the 'consensus' extracted from other selected models.

 The *Ensemble variance* assesses the consistency of interatomic distances in the full ensemble.
-Only distances up to 15 Å are considered to reduce the effect of domain movement events.
+Only distances up to 15 Å are considered to reduce the effect of domain movement events.

 Note that all figures can be downloaded by clicking on the *Download* icon.
 More information about the comparison page can be found on [https://swissmodel.expasy.org/comparison/help](https://swissmodel.expasy.org/comparison/help){:target="_blank"}.